gov-cy/staging-govcy-design-system-docs/src/components/error_summary.md

 In such a case, the link for each error in the error summary, should link to the relevant page where the user can correct the violation.

-Be careful though, you must always use both an error summary and an error message when there is a validation error on an input, even if there’s only one.

 *Example*
 <div class="govcy-alert-error govcy-br-5 govcy-br-danger govcy-p-3">
     <h2>There is a problem</h2>